Olympic sprinter Tori Bowie died from complications of childbirth, autopsy report concludes | Entertainment

 Olympic sprinter Tori Bowie died from complications of childbirth, autopsy report concludes

-U.S. Olympic champion sprinter Tori Bowie died from complications of childbirth, according to an autopsy report.Bowie, who won three medals at the 2016 Rio de Janeiro Games, was found dead last month.
-She attended Southern Mississippi, where she swept the long jump NCAA championships at the indoor and outdoor events in 2011.At the 2016 Rio Olympics, Bowie won silver in the 100 and bronze in the 200.
+US Olympic champion sprinter Tori Bowie died from complications of childbirth, according to an autopsy report.Bowie, who won three medals at the 2016 Rio de Janeiro Games, was found dead last month.

 Bowie, who won three medals at the 2016 Rio de Janeiro Games, was found dead last month.
 She was 32.

-The toxicology reports were negative and listed bipolar disorder in her medical history.
+The toxicology results were negative and the autopsy report listed bipolar disorder in her medical history.

 Bowie grew up in Mississippi after being taken in by her grandmother as an infant.
 She considered herself a basketball player and only reluctantly showed up for track as a teenager, where she blossomed into an elite sprinter and long jumper.
 She attended Southern Mississippi, where she swept the long jump NCAA championships at the indoor and outdoor events in 2011.